Rovinj: Sights and landmarks

+Nature

+The Lepidoptera of Rovinj includes Zygaena filipendulae zarana.

 Transportation

-The preferred means of transport for getting around Rovinj is by car.
-Rovinj is well-connected with the rest of Istria and with larger cities in the region such as Trieste, Venice, Rijeka, Ljubljana and Zagreb.
+The most usual means of transport for getting around the Rovinj area is by car.
+Rovinj is well-connected with the rest of Istria and with larger cities in the region such as Trieste, Venice, Rijeka-Fiume, Ljubljana and Zagreb.

-The centre of Rovinj, which includes the old town, is very walkable and transportation by bike or scooter is a preferred means of getting around for many locals.
+The centre of Rovinj, which includes the old town, is very walkable and travelling by bicycle or scooter is a popular means of getting around for many locals.

-The closest commercial international airports are Pula/Pola (20 miles), Trieste-Ronchi (70 miles) and Rijeka-Krk (80 miles).
+The closest commercial international airports are Pula (20 miles), Trieste-Ronchi (70 miles) and Rijeka-Krk (80 miles).
 The closest major international airports are Venice and Zagreb.
 Car rental is available at each of the airports.
-During the Summer season, Venice is connected to Rovinj via a direct ferry line which takes about 2.5 hours one way.
+During the summer season, Venice is connected to Rovinj via a direct ferry line which takes about 2.5 hours one way.

-Rovinj is served by the Kanfanar railway station (10 miles), which connects the region to Rijeka/Fiume.
+Rovinj is served by the Kanfanar railway station (10 miles), which connects the region to Rijeka-Fiume.
 However, travelling by bus is preferred to travelling by train due to the limited connections and schedules.
-The main bus station is located at the south-east end of Carrera Street.
+The main bus station is located at the south-east end of Carera Street.

 Between 1876 and 1966, Rovinj was connected to Kanfanar via a branch line of the Istriani Railway, which was closed supposedly due to heavy motorisation investments by Yugoslavia.
-Most of the tracks and stations, even though they have been sold by JZ, can still be seen.
+Most of the tracks and stations, even though they have been sold by JŽ, can still be seen.

 Also during the summer season, there is a direct high speed ferry link between Venice and Rovinj.
 High speed weekly lines to the Port of Ravenna and Cesenatico were also available in the summer season until 2012/13, when Emilia-Romagna lines, its operator, closed for insolvency.